 Check Prices on Amazon

-The only real downsides of this toilet is that some splashback can occur when flushing.
-To prevent this, put a bit of toilet paper into the waste tank before using the first time.
+The only real downside of this toilet is that some splashback can occur when flushing.
+To prevent this, put a bit of toilet paper into the waste tank before using it the first time.

 Also, it can be a bit tricky to completely empty the cassette.
 The waste tank has weird indentations in it where waste can get trapped.
 So, you have to tilt the tank in many directions to get everything out.
 For this reason, I’d recommend paying a bit more for the Thetford model above.